shadesframework/synthetic/README.md

         "oneToOne" : [{
             "relatedDataset" : "<relatedDatasetName>",
-            "relatedColumn" : "<columnName>" // this column needs to be primary key in "relatedDataset" }],
+            "relatedColumn" : "<columnName>" // this column needs to be primary key in "relatedDataset" "thisColumn" : "<columnName>" // this column needs to be primary key in this dataset }],
         "oneToMany" : [{
             "relatedDataset" : "<relatedDatasetName>",
             "relatedColumn" : "<columnName>" // this column needs to be foreign key in "relatedDataset", "multiplicityGuidance" : "3" // this needs to be given for related Many side.
 Eg, 3 rows will be generated for related 'many' side for each row generated for 'this' side
-        }],
+            "thisColumn" : "<columnName>" // this column needs to be primary key in this dataset }],
         "ManyToOne" : [{
             "relatedDataset" : "<relatedDatasetName>",